matdexir/matdexir.github.io/src/pages/posts/r/cscope-with-neovim.md

 ## Let's get to it!

-For this tutorial, I will use the recommanded keymaps of `cscope`'s team.
+For this tutorial, I will use the recommanded keymaps of `cscope` team.
 However feel free to change it to your liking.

 ```lua
 vim.api.nvim_set_keymap("n", "<C-\\>s", ":cs find s <C-R>=expand('<cword>')<CR><CR>")